kibook/s1kd-tools/s1kd-newcom/README.md

 -% &lt;dir&gt;
 Use the XML template in the specified directory instead of the built-in template.
 The template must be named `comment.xml` inside &lt;dir&gt; and must conform to the default S1000D issue (4.2).

+-b &lt;BREX&gt;
+BREX data module code.

+-C &lt;country&gt;
+The country ISO code of the new comment.

+-c &lt;sec&gt;
+The security classification of the new comment.

+-d &lt;defaults&gt;
+Specify the 'defaults' file name.

+-f
+Overwrite existing file.

+-I &lt;date&gt;
+The issue date of the new comment in the form of YYYY-MM-DD.

+-L &lt;lang&gt;
+The language ISO code of the new comment.

+-o &lt;orig&gt;
+The enterprise name of the originator of the comment.

+-p
+Prompt the user for values left unspecified.

+-r &lt;type&gt;
+The response type of the new comment.

+-t &lt;title&gt;
+The title of the new comment.

+-v
+Print the file name of the newly created comment.

 'defaults' file
 ---------------